jwestfall69/neogeo-diag-bios/docs/tests/comm_test.md

 | ----: | -----: | --------: | :-----------: | :--------- |
 |  0x0c |     12 |    001100 |       x0 / 12 | 68k->Z80 COMM ISSUE (HANDSHAKE) |

-I believe its unlikely for the diag bios to ever get this error code, if it could you would think the comm test would have passed.
-So you will like only hear a beep code for it.
+I believe it's unlikely for the diag bios to ever get this error code, if it could you would think the comm test would have passed.
+So you will only hear a beep code for it.
 If you have the diag m1 rom cart installed in an AES or MV-1B/C board and don't enable the comm test, you will get this beep code.

-Additionally the diag m1 will attempt to clear the receive data port, if this fails it will result in the following error code:
+Additionally the diag m1 will attempt to clear the received data port, if this fails it will result in the following error code:

 |  Hex  | Number | Beep Code |  Credit Leds  | Error Text |